 As the development of DVT can be potentially life threatening, it is important to have this condition properly diagnosed and treated.
 Although anyone can develop May-Thurner Syndrome, individuals with medical or family histories of blood clots tend to be at higher risk for this vascular condition.

 How is May-Thurner Syndrome Treated?

 Developments in diagnostic technology and medicine have made this condition easy to find and treat.
 Using intravascular ultrasound, a small, thin catheter is inserted with a balloon on the end.
 Once slightly inflated, the balloon stretches affected veins open and increases blood flow.
 A small, metal mesh tube called a stent is then carefully placed inside of the expanded vein to help provide structure.
-This procedure is minimally-invasive and can either be performed in the office at Miami Vein Center or at a hospital, depending on patient preference.
+This procedure is minimally-invasive and can either be performed in the office at Pulse Cardiovascular or at a hospital, depending on patient preference.

 What Can I Expect After Treatment?

 If May-Thurner Syndrome is detected early before dangerous blood clots form, outcomes are generally excellent with patients experiencing complete recovery from symptoms.
 During your consultation, our team will discuss any potential side effects, risks or instructions that may apply to you.